mattfreed/IDD-Fa19-Lab3/README.md

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?**

+Each byte on the eeprom can only a value between 0 to 255, so you would have to take the analog value of 0 to 1023 and divide by 4.

+IC2 devices only send one byte at a time

 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**

 **Upload your modified code that takes in analog values from your sensors and prints them back out to the Arduino Serial Monitor.**